nathalia-dev/doggy-walkie/README.md

 ### Usage 🚀:

-- The requirements.txt file has all the dependecies necessary to run the application.

 - Inside the folder that has the project, create the Virtual Enviroment.
 In your terminal run: `python -m venv venv`.

 - After create the venv, open it.
 To do it, run: `source venv/bin/activate`.

-- With the venv opened, its time to install all the dependecies.
-In your terminal run: `pip intall -r requirements.txt`
+- The requirements.txt file has all the dependecies necessary to run the application.
+So, once you have the venv opened, it's time to install all the dependecies.
+In your terminal run: `pip intall -r requirements.txt`.

-- With the venv opened, its time to install all the dependecies.
-In your terminal run:

 - Now, it's time to run the application.
 In your terminal, run: `flask run`.